-Do you run a company in the Netherlands and does that company have a combustion plant (for example a (central-heating) boiler, gas turbine, piston engine or process furnace)?
-Or do you have a combustion plant installed?
-In that case, you must abide by rules on air emissions, inspection, measurements and maintenance.
+If you run a company in the Netherlands that has a combustion plant (for example a (central-heating) boiler, gas turbine or process furnace) or waste incinerator, or you have one installed, you must abide by rules on air emissions, inspection, measurements and maintenance.

 Regulations on inspection and maintenance

 If your company has a new combustion plant installed, an accredited assessor or a certified installation company must demonstrate that you do not exceed the emission limits.
-A SCIOS-certified company (pdf) must carry out the inspection and monitor the maintenance.
+A SCIOS-certified company (PDF) must carry out the inspection and monitor the maintenance.
 SCIOS is the Certification Inspection and Maintenance Combustion Plants Foundation.
-Your combustion plant’s capacity determines the frequency of inspections.
+Your combustion plant’s capacity determines the frequency of inspections you need.